radixdlt/babylon-wallet-android/docs/Conventions.md

 The rest can be configuration or helper packages.

+## Package structure and name of packages and classes
+Let's see the structure and names per layer.
 ### domain package
 - **repositories** package
   - suffix: `Repository`, e.g. _PriceRepository_, _AccountRepository_